 You could use some form of shareholder agreement (as with own life in trust and life of another plans).

-Sample cross option agreements specifically drawn up for company share purchase are often offer by provider but they not intended for signature but instead should be used as a working document which the company solicitors can use to prepare an agreement specific to the clients’ particular circumstances.
+Sample cross option agreements specifically drawn up for company share purchase are often offered by providers but they are not intended for signature but instead should be used as a working document which the company solicitors can use to prepare an agreement specific to the clients’ particular circumstances.

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.